 SLS is an experiential learning program, and partnerships are key to all of our work.
 SLS collaborates with diverse partners - from communities, nonprofits, government, academia, and business – on key sustainability challenges.
 We focus especially on building long-term relationships with partners in Atlanta and Georgia.
 We also collaborate with other units on-campus working to create a sustainable Georgia Tech.
 We focus especially on implementing the U.N.
-Sustainable Development goals here at home, through projects advancing four priority issues: Community Health, Equitable & Sustainable Development, Climate Change & Energy, Social Innovation, and the U.N.
+Sustainable Development goals here at home, through projects advancing four priority issues: Community Health, Equitable & Sustainable Development, Climate Change & Energy, Social Innovation, Green Infrastructure, and the U.N.
 SDGs (Sustainable Development Goals).
 Through these partnerships, GT students, faculty, and staff help advance shared visions for change - and students learn to use the knowledge and skills they are acquiring at GT to help “create sustainable communities.”

 We have too many partners to list all of them - but here is a list of some of the partners we work with most, through our Partnership Advisory Council, Signature Programs, course partnerships, and ongoing projects.

 AY2019-2020 Partnerships Advisory Council (missing: Jennifer Leavey, Bob Myers, Dori Pap, Na'Tak Osborne Jelks, Jon West, Sarah Strohmenger)

 RCE Greater Atlanta, affiliated with the United Nations University - our regional sustainability network advancing education around the U.N.
 Sustainable Development Goals